Clare Cooper & Fred Lonberg-Holm

 Lampo

-Clare Cooper (harp, guzheng), in her Chicago debut, mixes it up with Fred Lonberg-Holm (cello) for an evening of improvised music.
+In her Chicago debut, Clare Cooper (harp, guzheng) mixes it up with Fred Lonberg-Holm (cello) for an evening of improvised music.

-Harpist and digital media artist Clare Cooper (b.1981, Sydney, Australia) is interested in unlikely pairings, and what they reveal of machines and music.
-She focuses primarily on player-powered mechanical percussion and electronic-like acoustic soundworlds on her two chosen string instruments: the concert harp and the Chinese guzheng.
-Over the past seven years she has toured around the world, presenting solo work and teaming up with improvisers, artists, technicians and dancers.
-Frequent collaborators include Chris Abrahams, Cor Fuhler, Tony Buck, Anthony Pateras, Jean-Philippe Gross, Nicholas Bussmann and Valerio Tricoli.
-In 2002 Cooper and partner Clayton Thomas started “the NOW now festival” of spontaneous music, Australia’s key experimental sound and film festival.
-It was born from the ongoing fortnightly series “if you like improvised music, we like you.”
-In 2007 Cooper moved from Sydney to Berlin, where she is now based.
+Harpist and digital media artist Clare Cooper (b.
+1981, Sydney, Australia) is interested in unlikely pairings and what they reveal about machines and music.
+She focuses on player-powered mechanical percussion and electronic-like acoustic sound worlds, explored through her two chosen string instruments: the concert harp and the Chinese guzheng.
+She has performed internationally, both as a soloist and with improvisers, visual artists, and dancers.
+Frequent collaborators include Chris Abrahams, Cor Fuhler, Tony Buck, Anthony Pateras, Jean-Philippe Gross, Nicholas Bussmann, and Valerio Tricoli.
+In 2002 Cooper and partner Clayton Thomas started the NOW now festival of spontaneous music in Australia.
+It grew out of their ongoing fortnightly series, if you like improvised music, we like you.
+In 2007, Cooper moved from Sydney to Berlin, where she is now based.

-Fred Lonberg-Holm (b.1962, Wilmington, Del.) is a Chicago-based cellist, improviser and composer.
-A former student of Anthony Braxton, Pauline Oliveros and Morton Feldman, his primary projects are his Valentine Trio (with Frank Rosaly and Jason Roebke) and Lightbox Orchestra (non-fixed personnel).
-He also currently plays in groups led by Joe McPhee (Survival Unit III), Peter Brotzmann (Chicago 10tet), Tony Malaby (Cello Trio) and Ken Vandermark (Vandermark 5, Frame 4tet, Territory Ensemble).
-He also has contributed cello sounds to numerous recording projects by rock groups including Califone, Freakwater, God-is-my-co-pilot, L’altra, Smog, Super Chunk, U.S. Maple, Wilco and many others.
+Fred Lonberg-Holm (b.1962, Wilmington, Del.) is a Chicago-based cellist, improviser, and composer.
+A former student of Anthony Braxton, Pauline Oliveros, and Morton Feldman, his projects include the Valentine Trio (with Frank Rosaly and Jason Roebke) and the Lightbox Orchestra (with flexible personnel).
+He also currently performs in groups led by Joe McPhee (Survival Unit III), Peter Brötzmann (Chicago 10tet), and Ken Vandermark (Vandermark 5, Frame 4tet, Territory Ensemble).
+Additionally, he has contributed cello parts to recordings by rock groups such as Califone, Freakwater, God Is My Co-Pilot, L’Altra, Smog, Superchunk, U.S. Maple, Wilco, and many others.